boxcar/boxcar-cordova-plugin/README.md

 * `body` - body of push notification
 * `richPush` - boolean value telling if this push includes html formated content
 * `url` - url to html content include in this push
+* `seen` - boolean value telling if `markAsReceived` was used for this push notification id

 ## `Boxcar.unregisterDevice()`